mesosphere/d2iq-engineering-blog/content/posts/flux-auto-deployment/index.md

 date: 2022-12-24T09:01:22+01:00
 featured: false
 tags: ["flux", "kubernetes", "gitops"]
-excerpt: Learn how to install Flux, deploy an application with it and configure automatic updates whenever a new version is published.
+excerpt: Learn how to install Flux, deploy an application with it, and configure automatic updates whenever a new version is published.
 feature_image: feature.png
 ---